Training and progression

 Secondary (ages 11 – 18)

 Once you have achieved QTS, it’s legal for you to teach any age range from primary to secondary.
-However, if you want to change to a different age to that in which you trained, you’ll typically need to build up some supporting evidence to persuade the school that you have the required skills and knowledge.
+However, if you want to change from primary to secondary or vice versa, you’ll need to build up some supporting evidence to persuade the school that you have the required skills and knowledge.

-If you would like to teach children aged 0-5, you can pursue a course of early years initial teacher training; leading to early years teacher status (EYTS).
+If you would like to teach children aged 0-5, you can pursue a course of early years initial teacher training (EYITT) leading to early years teacher status (EYTS).
 Teachers with EYTS specialise in early childhood development and may be employed in any early years setting.
-This includes private, voluntary, maintained and independent establishments; as well as primary and nursery schools, free schools and academies in England that deliver the early years foundation stage.
+This includes private, voluntary, maintained and independent establishments as well as primary and nursery schools, free schools and academies in England that deliver the early years foundation stage.

 What subjects can you teach at primary level?